 The Trust History

-Mr Winner wrote in the Daily Mail on the 27th April 1984 the day of WPC Fletcher’s funeral, “It would serve to indicate that not everyone in this Country takes seeming pleasure in attacking the Police in the execution of their difficult duties, but that most regard their conduct and bravery, under a whole series of endless and varied provocations, as demonstrably noble and worthy of our thanks”.
-The article ended with the words,
+“It would serve to indicate that not everyone in this country takes seeming pleasure in attacking the Police in the execution of their difficult duties, but that most of us regard their conduct and bravery, under a whole series of endless and varied provocations, as demonstrably noble and worthy of our thanks”, he wrote.

-“l can see a day in the future when human memory, being what it is, has discarded the events that now seen so important, and the shadows from the trees above sway slowly to and fro on the pavement of St James’s Square, the sunlight catching a small Memorial”.
+“I can see a day in the future when human memory, being what it is, has discarded the events that now seem so important, and the shadows from the trees above sway slowly to and fro on the pavement of St James’s Square, the sunlight catching a small Memorial.

 “Maybe two people passing by will stop and one will say to the other – “Yvonne Fletcher?
 Who was she?”
 “To which there is a simple and noble answer: She was a member of the British Police Force.”